betielamanuel/Task-List/README.md

 - **Backend Integration**: Implement a backend service for persistent task storage.
 - **Advanced Features**: Add user authentication, notifications, and more detailed task management.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please contact betiel.ab@gmail.com